cjtu/spirl/README.md

 ## Contributing

 Have new concepts to add?
 Want to help fix some typos?
 Have a cool tutorial to contribute?
-SpIRL is open for contributions from the community!
+SPIRL is open for contributions from the community!
 Comment on an existing [issue](https://github.com/cjtu/spirl/issues) if you'd like to work on it, open a new issue if you have a new idea, or email Christian at cj.taiudovicic@gmail.com for help getting started contributing.

 ## Acknowledgements